 Are you new to diabetes?
 Did you recently find out you are expecting diabetes?
 Would you like to know more about struggles and triumphs with diabetes?
 Diabetes is a chronic disease that affects millions of people around the globe.
 It not only affects adults but also children and adolescents.
+Genetic testing for diabetes at an early stages reduces the risk of developing diabetes.

 There are some surprising facts about Diabetes that you should be aware of: